gejingquan/gejingquan.github.io/_pages/about.md

 ## Academic Services

+* Program Committee Member for the 2025 IEEE International Conference on Ubiquitous Intelligence and Computing (IEEE UIC'25).

+* Reviewer of The Journal of Supercomputing.

 * Reviewer of Cybersecurity.

-* Reviewer of IEEE UIC 2022.
+* Reviewer of the 2022 IEEE International Conference on Ubiquitous Intelligence and Computing (IEEE UIC'22).

 * Reviewer of Journal of Systems Architecture.

-* Artifact Committee of ACSAC 2020.
+* Artifact Committee of the 2020 Annual Computer Security Applications Conference (ACSAC'20).